Orange Flowers: Meanings, Symbolism, and Folklore

 The practice spread to Europe in the 18th century and soon became a popular trend.
 It was especially welcomed by young couples courting, as gifts of flowers known as tussiemussies or nosegays allowed them to send coded messages to one another.

 In the Victorian language of flowers, different types of blossoms carry different meanings.
 Color matters, as well.
 For example, while a red rose may mean romantic love, an orange love may symbolize pride, friendship, and fascination.
 And while a white lily might mean “it’s heavenly to be with you,” an orange lily sent a message of hatred.
-Yet tiger lilies symbolized wealth and pride!
+Yet tiger lilies symbolize wealth and pride!

 An orange marigold could send a message of jealousy or even grief.
 But an orange sunflower was associated with adoration, and an orange zinnia meant one was thinking of absent friends.